 News Corp reaches three-year deal with Facebook in Australia

-REUTERS: News Corp said on Monday it had reached a three-year agreement to provide Facebook Inc users access to news in Australia.
+LONDON: News Corp said on Monday (Mar 15) it had reached a three-year agreement to provide Facebook Inc users access to news in Australia.

-Last month, Australia's parliament passed a law that requires Alphabet Inc's Google and Facebook Inc to pay media companies for content on their platforms, after robust negotiations in which Facebook blocked all news content in the 13th-largest economy.
+Last month, Australia's parliament passed a law that requires Alphabet's Google and Facebook to pay media companies for content on their platforms, after robust negotiations in which Facebook blocked all news content in the 13th-largest economy.

 The agreement announced on Monday involves News Corp's The Australian national newspaper, and metropolitan papers such as The Daily Telegraph in New South Wales.
 Sky News Australia has also reached a new agreement with Facebook, News Corp said.